dubsalot/vscode-container-demo/README.md

+# TODO
+Oraganize this repo into sections for each part of the series.
+For example, need to break out a separate README for GitHub Actions and another for Azure Infrastructure as Code (ARM)

 # Introduction
 This repo is a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.